Astola Island: Marine Protected Area

-Pakistan declared Astola as its first Marine Protected Area in June 2017 as part an international obligation of the Federal Government under the Convention on Biological Diversity and its Aichi Biodiversity Targets.
+Pakistan declared Astola its first Marine Protected Area in June 2017 as part an international obligation of the Federal Government under the Convention on Biological Diversity and its Aichi Biodiversity Targets.
+The marine protected area has a length of approximately 3.5 km and a width of 1.5 km and covers a total area of 6.7 km2.

+Climate

+Astola Island experiences a hot desert climate (Köppen BWh), influenced by its coastal position in the Arabian Sea.
+The island maintains consistently warm temperatures throughout the year, with minimal variation between day and night.

+Summers (May to August) are hot and humid, with average highs around 32 °C and nighttime lows near 28 °C. Winters (December to February) are mild, with daytime temperatures ranging from 27 °C to 29 °C, and nighttime lows typically between 19 °C and 21 °C.

+Annual rainfall on the island is very low, averaging less than 28 mm, with most precipitation occurring during the monsoon months of June and July.

 History

 The earliest mention of Astola is in Arrian's account of Admiral Nearchos, who was dispatched by Alexander the Great to explore the coast of the Arabian Sea and the Persian Gulf in 325 BC.
-The sailors in Nearchos's fleet were "frightened at the weird tales told about an uninhabited island, which Arrian calls Nosala".
+The sailors in Nearchos' fleet were "frightened at the weird tales told about an uninhabited island, which Arrian calls Nosala".
 It was also called Carmina, Karmine, by Arrian.

 Geography

 The island consists of a large tilted plateau and a series of seven small hillocks (hence the local name "Haft Talar" or "Seven Hills"), with deep chasms and crevices, which are several feet wide.
 There are several natural caves and coves on the island.
-The south face of the island slopes off gradually whereas the north face is cliff-like with a sharp vertical drop.
+The south face of the island slopes off gradually, while the north face is cliff-like with a sharp vertical drop.